Ellmau, Austria: Family Ski Guide

 (4 photos)Photos from Google Places.
 Posted by visitors.

 Half-day tickets make sense for young kids.
-Adult afternoon passes (1pm start) cost €53 peak season, children pay €26.50.
+Adult afternoon (1pm start): EUR 53 peak, children EUR 26.50.
 Your toddler's attention span maxes out around two hours anyway.

 Regional Passes

-- Pro tip: Buy passes online through the SkiWelt ticket shop before arriving.
-Skip base station queues and occasionally snag early-booking discounts.
-The €5 keycard deposit is refundable at trip's end.
+Buy passes online through the SkiWelt ticket shop before arriving.
+Skip base station queues.
+The EUR 5 keycard deposit is refundable.
+Tuesday is men's discount day, Wednesday is women's (10% off peak day passes).

 Planning Your Trip

-✈️How Do You Get to Ellmau?
+βοΈHow Do You Get to Ellmau?

 You'll be unloading skis before most families reach their French resort car parks.
 Ellmau sits 90 minutes from three major airports, with access that deserves more attention.
 Innsbruck Airport (INN) is closest at 80 minutes, but Salzburg Airport (SZG) is the sweet spot at 75 minutes.